 The best panel type for gaming monitors is a Twisted Nematic (TN) Liquid Crystal Display (LCD).
 These panels offer the fastest refresh rates and response times for twitchy gaming scenarios at the lowest price point.
 While these panels don’t offer the same color intensity as other LCD monitor types such as In-Plane Switching (IPS) or Vertical Alignment (VA) panels, they have a fast refresh rate.

 When it comes to gaming on an LCD, the refresh rate of the display is more important than the vibrancy of it.
 Most gaming monitors are labeled as either a 120Hz, a 144Hz, or a 240Hz display.
 The Hertz (Hz) of the display describes how fast the display can refresh its picture.
-In gaming, the refresh rate is important because it determines the lag between user input and the screen.
+In gaming, the refresh rate is important because it determines the input lag between user input and the screen.

 The refresh rate of the display affects how many frames per second (fps) the monitor is capable of keeping up with.
 A standard movie operates at 24 fps, while high-quality games on a computer tend to operate at 60 fps.
 When the frame rate of a gaming display drops to 30 fps or lower, the quality of the display is noticeably affected.